andyagdw/word_wizards/README.md

-# Words Wizards ⚡
+# Word Wizards ⚡

 A dynamic Django-based web application that brings the magic of words to your fingertips👐.
-Whether you're a word enthusiast, a student, or simply someone who loves to expand their vocabulary, Words Wizards provides a delightful experience with a variety of word-related features.
+Whether you're a word enthusiast, a student, or simply someone who loves to expand their vocabulary, Word Wizards provides a delightful experience with a variety of word-related features.
 Leveraging the power of the [WordsAPI](https://www.wordsapi.com/), the platform offers users the ability to explore the word of the day, discover random words, and curate a personalised list of favourite words.
 Additionally, users can upgrade their accounts to access enhanced features